luis96raul1/myCorneKeyboardLayout/README.md

 That's all, now you can edit every layer, add or remove fuctionalities 😉

+*To use accent, you have to press two times the vowel you wish in the third layer, if you are linux user, install unicode for this OS `sudo apt install unicode`, ñ is in the spanish layout ubication, but pressing two times in the same layer.

 Little disclaimer:
 The Dvorak layer is in beta phase, if you enter here, you'll need to unplug and plug the keyboard from the pc to return to the other layers.